makersacademy/CV/README.md

 ## Ivan Sathianathan

-I am actively looking roles as a junior full-stack developer in Toronto.
+I am actively looking for roles as a junior full-stack developer in Toronto.
 I recently graduated from Europe's premier web development boot camp and hold a Master's degree from a top engineering faculty.

 My experience is with Ruby-on-Rails and AngularJS but I am agnostic with regards preferred language and tech stack.
 More important to me is joining an engineering team that promotes Test-Driven Development and Agile best practices.